Thursday 8 August 2024

 SONGS ON REPEAT

-Haunted - Taylor Swift
+The Tortured Poets Department Soundtrack - Taylor Swift

-Vampire - Olivia Rodrigo
+So American - Olivia Rodrigo

-I Miss You, I'm Sorry - Gracie Abrams
+I miss you, I'm sorry - Gracie Abrams

 BOOKS I RECENTLY PURCHASED OR ADDED TO MY COLLECTION